The Girl Said No (1930 film)

 The Girl Said No is a 1930 pre-Code American romantic comedy film starring William Haines and Leila Hyams.
-In the film, a young college graduate goes to extreme lengths to win the girl he loves.
+A young college graduate goes to extreme lengths to win the girl he loves.

 Plot

 Tom Ward, a cocky young football hero, returns home after graduation determined to conquer the world.
 He begins a flirtation with Mary Howe, secretary to his rival, McAndrews, and in a restaurant he bribes a waiter to spill soup on her employer.
 Although offered a local banking job, Tom stakes his fortunes on a scheme to sell bonds to wealthy old Hattie Brown, a befuddled spinster, and achieves the difficult task while posing as a doctor by getting her drunk.
 Finally, desperate over Mary's engagement to McAndrews, Tom kidnaps her from the altar.
 In a chase finale she is convinced that he loves her.